eps1lon/actions-label-merge-conflict/README.md

 ### `dirtyLabel`

 **Required** The name of the label that should be added once a PR has merge conflicts.
+This label is removed once a PR becomes mergable again.

 ### `repoToken`